Sheco/PokemonStore/README.md

 Create the user interface to switch between the main view and the cart.

-### Task 5: Show the available credits
+### Task 5: Show the cart total and the available credit

-The available credit can be anywhere in the views.
+These values can be displayed anywhere in the app.

 ### Task 6: Add a search field